JosephShenton/QuickBot/README.md

 # QuickBot
 QuickBot is a simple TweetsTool.com abuse bot written by me

+# INSTRUCTIONS
+QuickBot is a very simple bot that abuses TweetsTool's systems to provide likes, retweets and comments WITHOUT you logging in.

+However we must EXPLAIN a few things.
+There are a couple requirements!
+You MUST use HOTSPOT SHIELD VPN for this to work!
+You MUST run this from LOCALHOST we recommend XAMPP!
+If you do not use HOTSPOT SHIELD VPN this will not work!
+If you do not use LOCALHOST this will not work!

 # LICENSE
                     GNU AFFERO GENERAL PUBLIC LICENSE
                        Version 3, 19 November 2007